gnidan/foodtastechess-docs/requirements/use_cases.rst

 1. The system presents the user with a modal popup confirmation dialog presenting the game options.
 The dialog includes a button labeled "Start Game."
-2. The user accepts the options and presses the button.
+2. The user accepts the options and clicks the button.
 3. The system brings the user to the *In-Game screen*.

 Post-Condition